mojtabazolfaghari/mojtabazolfaghari/README.md

-# Hi there, I'm Mojtaba Zolfaghari:
+# Hi there, I'm Mojtaba Zolfaghari
 I'm currently learning machine learning and deep learning.<br>I'm interested in researching applications of artificial intelligence in medicine and health.